Learn how to make peppermint bark with this simple recipe. Serve it during the holidays or give it as gifts.

 Can you substitute peppermint candies for candy candies?

 Yes!
-Make sure that you are using starlight mints, not just any mint candy.
+Make sure that you are using Starlight mints, not just any mint candy.

 You will need 6 ounces of peppermint candy.